 A growing force for change

-Now comprising 20 members, the Collective is becoming a force for change, with members working with various government departments on a range of areas, including renewable energy finance, energy and gender, and mini grids.
+The Collective is becoming a force for change, with members working with various government departments on a range of areas, including renewable energy finance, energy and gender, and mini grids.

 Achievements so far include:

 - Supporting advocacy efforts for the Reserve Bank of India to accord ‘priority’ status to bank lending for household renewable energy applications: a development that could transform the sector into a booming industry.

 - Policy dialogues on regulations for off grid energy, subsidy and incentives, tariffs for off-grid energy – which resulted in recommendations to the government to create an enabling policy environment for off-grid renewable energy.